 The high-pitched noise you’re hearing from your phone charger is commonly known as “coil whine”.
 This noise is particularly noticeable in older televisions but is also quite common in other electrical devices.
 Essentially, this sound is the result of vibrations produced by the electrical current flowing through the internal components of the device.
 However, this could occasionally point to a malfunctioning phone charger.

-What is that high-pitched noise?
+What is that high-pitched noise anyway?

-Is there a way to stop it?
+Is there a way to stop the coil whine?

-Examine the charger and cable for any damage
+Inspect the charger and cable for any damage

 Try a different outlet

-More tips for avoiding coil whine
+More tips for avoiding the high-pitched noise

-Stop using a worn-out charger
+Stop using a worn-out phone charger

-Never buy a fake charger
+Never buy a low-quality phone charger